mspnp/aks-fabrikam-dronedelivery/11-cleanup.md

    az keyvault purge --name ${KEYVAULT_NAME} --location eastus2
    ```

-1. If any temporary changes were made to Azure AD or Azure RBAC permissions, consider removing those as well.
+1. If any temporary changes were made to Microsoft Entra ID or Azure RBAC permissions, consider removing those as well.

 1. [Remove the Azure Policy assignments](https://portal.azure.com/#blade/Microsoft_Azure_Policy/PolicyMenuBlade/Compliance) scoped to the cluster's resource group.
 To identify those created by this implementation, look for ones that are prefixed with `[your-cluster-name] `.